All Contributors

 all-contributors check

-to compare contributors from GitHub with the ones credited in your
+Use check to compare contributors from GitHub with the ones credited in your .all-contributorsrc file, to make sure that credit is given where it's due.

 all-contributors generate

-and update the contributor tables specified by the files
+Use generate to read the contributors list from your .all-contributorsrc file and update the contributor tables specified by the files key.

 Please note the command must be able to find the following tags in those files, to update the table: